 They get along with other pets and are excellent pets around children.
-Supervision is always important, especially if you are bringing a kitten home and they are around younger (under ten) children who may not always know their own strength when it comes to handling the kitten.
+Supervision is always essential, especially if you are bringing a kitten home and they are around younger (under ten) children who may not know their strength when it comes to handling the kitten.

 All in all, the Maine Coon is a healthy cat, although some Maine Coons can be prone to the following health problems.

 - Hypertrophic cardiomyopathy

 - Hip dysplasia

 - Polydactylism (more toes than usual which are usually just cosmetic)

 - Spinal muscular atrophy